Supported on: Android SDK 1.0.33+

 ProceedWithData(data) | Continue and merge additional data into the session |

-Block(message) | Block advancement and show an error message to the user |
+Block(message) | Block advancement and show an error message (red banner) to the user |

-SkipTo(stepId, data?) | Skip to a specific step by ID, optionally with data |
+SkipTo(stepId, data?) | Skip to a specific step by ID, optionally with data merged into the session |

 onBeforeStepRender